keithubyte/Notes/Java/EffectiveJava/item21_use_function_objects_to_represent_strategies.md

 }
 ```

+#### Summary

 To summarize, a primary use of function pointers is to implement the *Strategy Pattern*.
 To implement this pattern in Java, declare an interface to represent the strategy, and a class that implements this interface for each concrete strategy.
 When a concrete strategy is used only once, it is typically declared and instantiated as an anonymous class.
-When a concrete strategy is designed for repeted use, it is generally implemented as a privated static member class and exproted in a public static final field whose type is the strategy interface.
+When a concrete strategy is designed for repeated use, it is generally implemented as a private static member class and exported in a public static final field whose type is the strategy interface.